symfony/symfony-docs/service_container/autowiring.rst

 configuration.
 It reads the type-hints on your constructor (or other methods) and automatically passes the correct services to each method.
-Symfony's autowiring is designed to be predictable: if it is not absolutely clear which dependency should be passed, you'll see an actionable exception.
+Symfony's autowiring is designed to be predictable: if it is not absolutely clear which dependency should be passed, you will see an actionable exception.

 .. tip::